-3. The two vacant and/or soon-tobe vacant institutional

-facilities in the community,

-the school on Hopple and the

-Workhouse, on Colerain Avenue

-are extremely important to

-the community as a whole and

-especially to the NBD.
+3. The two vacant and/or scon-tobe vacant institutional facilities in the community, the school on Hopple and the Workhouse, on Colerain Avenue are extremely important to the community as a whole and especially to the NBD.

-In order that their reuse provide the most positive benefit for the Camp Washington community and the NBD, it is recommended that: the reuse of the school building and/or the land be dedicated to the best use that will enhance the vitality and viability of the NBD; and that the reuse of the workhouse site be controlled by the recommendations as outlined in the Workhouse Feasibility Study dated September 20, 1983.
+In order that their reuse provide the most positive benefit for the Camp Washington community and the NBD, it is recommenthe reuse of the ded that: school building and/or the land be dedicated to the best use that will enhance the vitality and viability of the NBD; and that the reuse of the workhouse by the controlled site be recommendations as outlined in the Workhouse Feasibility Study dated September 20, 1983.

-Population losses in Washington have had a destabilizing impact the NBD's on relative market base and health.
+4. Population losses in Camp Washington have had a destabilizing impact on the NBD's market base and relative health.

-In order to stop the decline in population and stabilize the resident base in the trade area it is recommended that a housing policy be developed and implemented for the Camp Washington area that will focus on: rehabilitation programs vs. new construction: direct assistance programs to owners of rental establishment of a property: multi-family mechanism for rehabilitation; and an emphasis on the HUD Section 8 existing program.
+In order to stop the decline in population and stabilize the resident base in the trade area it is recommended that a housing policy be developed and implemented for the Camp Washington area that will focus on: rehabilitation programs vs. new construction; direct assistance programs to owners of rental establishment of a property; for multi-family mechanism rehabilitation: and an emphasis on the HUD Section 8 existing program.

-5. NBD redevelopment efforts should be focused on the section of the NBD along Colerain from Hopple to Township targeting on the attraction of establishments which deal in soft shopper goods and personal services.
-The lines in the establishprice ments should center on Budget to Low Moderate with special attention given to secondhand clothing and thrift shops.
+5. redevelopment efforts NBD should be focused on the sec-NED tion οf the alono Colerain from Hopple to Township targeting on the attracof establishments which tion in soft shopper coods deal personal services.
+The and price lines in the establishshould center on Budget ments to Low Moderate with special attention given to secondhand clothing and thrift shops.

-The types of establishments targeted to this section of the NBD should be geared to serve captive market place the located in the Camp Washington neighborhood as well as the housing projects on the west side of the trade area.
+types of establishments The targeted to this section of the NBD should be geared to serve place captive market the located in the Camp Washington neighborhood as well as the housing projects on the west side of the trade area.
 These establishments will attempt to attract those downscale households that are transit dependent or who will walk to shop.
 The types of establishments are well suited to the size, the type of vacant storefronts and buildings currently standing in the core of the NBD.

-in the NBD New development should be focused north of as close as possible Hopple | I-75 interchange to the on the attraction targeting of establishments which would operate on as 24-hour basis providing groceries, drugs, food service and other and services primarily goods customers drawn off I-75 Street.
-Price Hopple and would be in the lines The concept moderate range. of this development is to create "the Camp that never closes".
+in the NBD New development should be focused north of Hopple as close as possible I-75 the interchange the attraction targeting on of establishments which would operate on as 24-hour basis groceries, drugs, providing food service and other fast and services primarily goods to customers drawn off I-75 Price Street. and Hopple would be in lines moderate range.
+The concept development is to this create "the Camp that never closes".

-This development should include a large magnet, preferably a multi-department grocery store, supported by or incorporating a drug store, one or two fast food restaurants, and of personal selection other service type establishments.
-Customers utilizing these establishments would arrive on site in automobiles requiring access to easv parking facilities.
+This development should include a large magnet, preferably a multi-department grocery store, supported by or incorporating a drug store, one or two fast food restaurants, and a other personal selection of establishments. service type Customers utilizina these establishments would arrive on site in automobiles requiring to parking access facilities.

-Implementation of a successful revitalization effort in Camp require Washington will organized and energized group and dedicated with strong leadership to develop design detailed urban plan for the NBD.
-It will be the responsibility of this group develop a realistic work implement program to redevelopment/development effort.
+Implementation of a successful revitalization effort in Camp Washington will require organized and energized group with strong and dedicated leadership to develop detailed urban design plan It will be the for the MBD. of this group responsibility develop a realistic work implement the program to redevelopment/development effort.